shalomobed/practice_python1/README.md

 - scrabble.py - a small program that calculates the value of a word as shown in a scrabble game
 - word_frequency.py - a program that takes in text as input and converts it into a bag of words
 - number.py - using overloaded operators
 - triangle.py - A program that calculates several properties of the triangle
+- calculator.py - a python program that implements a calculator in the terminal

 ### Future Plans
 I will be expanding my skills by working on larger projects.
 Stay tuned for more updates!